geovedi/book-notes/2022/the-songs-of-the-cell.notes.md

   - The sudden appearance of crowds is a universal and mysterious phenomenon.
   - Elias Canetti's observations highlight the sudden emergence of crowds.
 - Personal Experience during the Pandemic:
-  - The author, a doctor, experienced a lack of motivation to write during the early days of the pandemic.
+  - Mukherjee, a doctor, experienced a lack of motivation to write during the early days of the pandemic.
   - Essential medical work continued during the pandemic, with the Cancer Center maintaining critical procedures.
-  - The collapse of infrastructure and homeostasis during the crisis was a focus of the author's thoughts.
+  - The collapse of infrastructure and homeostasis during the crisis was a focus of Mukherjee's thoughts.
 - Reflections on Medicine and Homeostasis:
-  - The author's frustration led to writing an essay discussing the collapse of self-regulating systems during the pandemic.
+  - Mukherjee's frustration led to writing an essay discussing the collapse of self-regulating systems during the pandemic.
   - Medicine is a complex system of processes and interactions rather than just a doctor with a black bag.
   - Turbulence exposed the sensitivity of self-regulating systems, mirroring the body's sensitivity during critical illness.
 - Turning to Normalcy and Restoration:
-  - The author's interest shifted from illness and battle metaphors to normalcy, restoration, and cellular systems.
+  - Mukherjee's interest shifted from illness and battle metaphors to normalcy, restoration, and cellular systems.
   - The heart symbolizes belonging and attachment, making it a fitting focus for exploration.
   - Human attachment and belonging are intricately linked to the heart as an organ.
 - The Heart's Central Role: